hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Existing *OPE* platforms:

-* ... have a limited flexibly in the choices of environments and offline RL methods (i.e., **limited compatibility with gym/gymnasium and offline RL libraries**).
+* ... have limited flexibility in the choices of environments and offline RL methods (i.e., **limited compatibility with gym/gymnasium and offline RL libraries**).
 * ... support only the standard OPE framework and lack the implementation of **cumulative distribution OPE**.
 * ... only focus on the accuracy of OPE/OPS and do not take the **risk-return tradeoff** of the policy selection into account.
 * ... do not support user-friendly **visualization tools** to interpret the OPE results.
 * ... do not provide well-described **documentations**.

-It is critical to fill the above gaps to further facilitate the OPE research and its practical applications.
+It is critical to fill the above gaps to further facilitate OPE research and its practical applications.
 This is why we build **SCOPE-RL, the first end-to-end platform for offline RL and OPE, which puts an emphasis on the OPE modules**.